Does Vaping Make Your Teeth Yellow?

 So, Does Vaping Make Your Teeth Yellow?

+When it comes to the issue of staining, many wonder, does vaping make your teeth yellow or just a little dull?
 Vaping can also lead to teeth stains due to the coloring agents used in these products.
-Vapes and Juul devices come in a wide array of flavors and colors.
+Vapes come in a wide array of flavors and colors.
 Similar to how drinking grape juice or red wine can stain your teeth, these coloring agents can do the same.
 Your teeth have a sponge-like quality, absorbing certain chemicals or substances.
 When these coloring agents pass through your mouth, they can leave stains on your tooth enamel.
-While vaping in cool colors like blue, green, yellow, or pink might be appealing, using these coloring agents repeatedly can stain your teeth in those same colors.
+While vaping in cool colours like blue, green, yellow, or pink might be appealing, using these colouring agents repeatedly can stain your teeth in those same hues.

 Oral Hygiene Recommendation for Vape Users